pilot7747/VoxDIY/README.md

 python3 agreement.py data/<dataset>-crowd.tsv
 ```

-# Annotation
+# VoxDIY

-You can find an IPython notebook with a code for the data collection process.
+You can find an IPython notebook with a code for the data collection process for the **VoxDIY**.
 For the quality control, we use a special class, `TaskProcessor`, that
 gets all the submits that are not accepted or rejected at the moment, calculates workers' skills, and checks if a submit should be accepted or rejected.

 # T5 Model